 |Copyright © Nucleus Medical Media, Inc.|

-Carotid artery stenosis is caused by the build-up of plaque along the lining of the arteries.
-This build-up is known as atherosclerosis.
-Plaque is made up of cholesterol, fat, and other substances.
+Carotid artery stenosis is caused by the build-up of plaque in the arteries.
+This build-up is called atherosclerosis.
+Plaque is made of cholesterol, fat, and other substances.

 There are usually no symptoms.
-Tell your doctor if you have symptoms of a stroke or a transient ischemic attack (TIA or mini-stroke).
-This is a warning sign that you may have carotid artery stenosis.
-Symptoms may include:
+When symptoms happen, they may be those of a stroke or a transient ischemic attack (TIA or mini-stroke).
+Symptoms may be:

 - Weakness, numbness, or tingling of the face, arm, leg, or one side of the body

 - Problems with balance or falling

 The doctor will ask about symptoms and past health.
 A physical exam will be done.